-Most patients benefit by having some degree of improved visual acuity or decreased distortion.
-The exact amount of improvement is difficult to predict and not all patients improve even though the retina may successfully unwrinkle after the surgery.
-In general, those with a fairly “fresh” pucker will have more significant visual improvement compared to those with a very long-standing pucker.
-Vision improvement is generally slow with a gradual reduction in distortion symptoms over weeks to months.
-It is rare for the epiretinal tissue to grow back.
+Most patients will gradually experience some degree of improved visual acuity or decreased distortion in the weeks to months following surgery.
+The exact amount of improvement is difficult to predict and not all patients improve even with successful removal of the macular pucker.
+In general, those with a fairly “fresh” pucker will experience greater visual improvement compared to those with a very old pucker.
+It is rare, though possible, for a macular pucker to grow back.